kebernet/erigo/desktop/README.md

 These include:

  1. Erigo-universal-{version}.zip -- A universal installation you can use on pretty much anything that supports Java.
-You will need the librxtx installed.
+You will need the librxtx installed if you wish to use with Arduino.
  1. Erigo-Mac-{version}.zip -- A MacOS X app.